Table of Contents

 Definition of a Truss: What is a Truss?

-A truss is an important structure type in structural engineering which can be defined as triangulated system of members that are structured and connected in a way such that they only incur axial force.
-These members are considered two-force members as the forces are only applied at either end of the member, resulting in either a compression or tension force.
-They are commonly used as bridge designs, given their ability to efficiently span long distances.
-A typical truss might look something like this:
+In structural engineering, a truss is an important type of structure characterised by a triangulated system of members.
+These members are structured and connected in a way such that they only incur axial force.
+The members of a truss are considered two-force members because the forces are only applied at either end of the member, resulting in either a compression or tension force.
+Trusses are commonly used in bridge designs due to their ability to efficiently span long distances.
+Here’s an example of a typical truss design: